Atacama Desert border dispute

-The Atacama Desert border dispute was a dispute between Chile and Bolivia from 1825 to 1879 for the territories of the Atacama Coast due to the different views of both countries of the territory inherited from the Spanish Empire.
+The Atacama Desert border dispute was a dispute between Bolivia and Chile from 1825 to 1879 for the territories of the Atacama Coast due to the different views of both countries of the territory inherited from the Spanish Empire.
 During the dispute, both countries signed Treaties in 1866 and 1874.
 The dispute occurred prior to the War of the Pacific, which settled the dispute in favor of Chile.
 Due to the surrender of land by Bolivia, the Puna de Atacama dispute was generated between Chile and Argentina and was settled in 1899.

 Origins

 The origins of the dispute came from the borders established in the Spanish empire that just defined the Atacama desert as the northern border of the General Captaincy of Chile.
 Bolivian and Chilean historians disagree on whether the territory of Charcas, originally part of the Viceroyalty of Peru, later of the Viceroyalty of the Río de la Plata and ultimately of Bolivia, included access to the sea.
 Supporting their claims with different documents, Bolivians claim that it did while Chileans disagree.
 When Simón Bolívar established Bolivia as a nation in 1825, he claimed access to the sea, disregarding overlapping claims by Chile, which had gained independence 7 years before.

 The border dispute between Bolivia and Chile grew slowly during most of the 19th century over the Atacama corridor, a part of the Atacama Desert which now forms northern Chile.
 The Atacama Desert is bordered by the Coast Range on the west and the Andes on the east.
 The geography of the area was a very large factor in determining how the border dispute began.
 Because of the mountains, the area has rains only 2 to 4 times a century, making it one of the driest places on Earth.

 After the independence of Chile (1818) and Bolivia (1825) none of the following governments of both countries cared about defining its borders.

 National boundaries in the Atacama region had still not been definitely determined when nitrate, silver and copper deposits were discovered in the area.
 Both Bolivia and Chile established competing claims for the territory.
 Other countries' interest was drawn due to the importance of nitrates in the production of fertilizer and high explosives; Britain, Spain and the United States had a strategic and economic stake in controlling the resource granting their support to the different parties.
 Chile's influence grew in the disputed zone as miners, some of them backed by Chilean and foreign companies, started to advance northwards establishing mines and port facilities.
 Most economic exploitation of the coastal region was being conducted by Chilean companies and British interests, under the aegis of Chile's more robust economy and more stable institutions.